versoft/mokio/docs/custom_models_and_controllers.md

 ## Custom models and controllers

+You can generate new model/controller pair either by doing it yourself or using a generator.

+#### Step-by-step version for ambitious people

 Suppose you want add new model called Product to CMS.
 1. Create standard model in `app/models/product.rb`,
     ```